 I prefer to store my mix in a covered plastic bowl like this.
 Make sure it is completely cooled before storing.
 I honestly do not know how long you can keep this mixture without it going bad because ours has never lasted more than a few days to a week.
 I would guess several weeks. 🙂 I hope you enjoy it!

 Thanks so much for reading!
 Please tag us on Instagram at @abeautifulmess if you make this snack mix!
 And please let me know if you prefer this version of the savory counterpart.
-I think I prefer savory, but since it’s our holiday thing (we make it constantly in October-December each year), it’s nice to switch it up during the rest of the year. 🙂 xx- Elsie
+I think I prefer savory, but since it’s our holiday thing (we make it constantly in October-December each year), it’s nice to switch it up during the rest of the year.
+And if you love chex mix, check out our Puppy Chow Mix recipe here! 🙂 xx- Elsie

 Credits//Author: Elsie Larson.
 Photography: Amber Kelly.